wesleyegberto/java-new-features/java-25/README.md

     * promotion to standard with minor changes
         * changed terminology from "simple source file" to "compact source file"
         * changed package of `IO` to `java.lang.IO`
-    * facilitate the writing of first programm for students without needing to know another features designed for large programs
+    * facilitate the writing of first program for students without needing to know another features designed for large programs
     * implicitly declared class:
         * any method declared in a source file without an enclosed class will be considered to be member of an implicitly declared class whose members are unenclosed fields and methods
         * implicitly declared class is always final and cannot implement or extends any class other than `Object`